Evil3D/Discord-API-Stuffs/README.md

 ## 📘 What is this?

 Whenever I'm bored (which... is a lot), I open DevTools and poke around the Discord API to see what happens.
 This repo documents some of what I’ve discovered — especially request bodies (JSON) that aren't easily found anywhere else.

+**ALSO** I recommend you go to the discord api docs instead, although i did notice that this api like doc(s) has some stuff the one made by discord doesn't.

 > Most endpoints were tested using [Discord Canary](https://canary.discord.com), since I'm fancy like that.